jellyfin-archive/jellyfin-roku-original/README.txt

 Then, zip up the source code directory.
 - By this, we mean zip up all of the files in the cloned directory.
-- Do not misundeerstand this instruction to mean zip up only the 'source' directory inside the main cloned directory.
+- Do not misunderstand this instruction to mean zip up only the 'source' directory inside the main cloned directory.
 - You must go into the top level cloned directory 'jellyfin-roku', select all files and folders, and create a zip archive.

 Visit 192.168.1.100 in your browser, updating the IP address with the IP of the Roku device.
 From here you can upload the zip to the device.